davecarney/vmOnScreen/README.md

 The function is set to fire when the element is at 0.75 of the screen.
 Pass a different percentage to the percent: property to change this.

-You can overide the element to watch for by passing something else to the jQuery object, but you must also pass that same element( without the . or # ) to the watching: property

-### Changing defaults all wrapped up ###

 ```

 $('.some-other-class').vmOnScreen({
-    watching: 'some-other-class',
     percent: 0.5
 });

 ```

-* Use this approach if you want different elements to animate at different percentages

 ### Dependencies ###
 jQuery 1.7